 - The continuous integration pipeline breaks whenever changes occur in the settings.
-The integration halts and needs interference by the developer.
+The integration halts and needs developer interference.

-With Jenkins, software companies have the opportunity to escalate the software development process.
-It is possible to automate, build, and test processes at a rapid rate.
-It gives you the liberty to track repeated tasks that occur in the development of a project.
+With Jenkins, software companies can escalate the software development process, automating, building, and testing processes at a rapid rate.
+Jenkins also allows you to track repeated tasks throughout a project’s development.

-In a nutshell, if you wish to escalate your organization’s progress in the field of software development, then Jenkins is the best pick for you!
+Bottom line?
+If you want to escalate your organization’s software development progress, Jenkins is the best pick for you!